fortran-lang/stdlib/doc/specs/stdlib_hash_procedures.md

 This code does not pass any of the SMHasher tests, but the resulting degradation in performance due to its larger number of collisions is expected to be minor compared to its faster hashing rate.
+It is a *pure* function for integer arrays, and an *elemental* function for character strings.

 ##### Example